comp-journalism/headline-testing/README.md

 **NYT headlines:** Code to pull headlines from the NYT archive API, clean them, and write them into a PostgreSQL table.

 **Generating variables:** Code to extract features from headlines and stored to database.

+**Intermedia processing:** Code to run Spacy NLP processing and store part of speech tags and entity analysis in database.